hibbertda/az-synapse-private/README.md

 # TEMPLATE - Private Synapse Workspace

-Template for deploying a private Azure Synapse Workspace
+Template for deploying a private Azure Synapse Workspace.
+Utilizing Azure Private Endpoints to enable access directly from a private VNet.